From the Waterways Magazine article, Summer 2019

 I hope you’ve been enjoying my “Ask the Builder” series in Waterways magazine.
-If you missed it or want a more in-depth discussion, you’ve come to the right place.
-I get asked a lot of questions about designing and building a home.
-Many of them relate to creating a healthy home.
+This is the first issue in that series and is part 1 to a 2-part answer.
+Many of the questions I get asked relate to creating a healthy home.
 We want our homes to be the safest and healthiest places they can be…and rightly so.
 I like to describe the healthy home as four major contributors to good health.
 In this article, we discuss the first two of those components.

 The Air We Breathe